 each of the new awards when the closeouts for those awards are due.

-NLF: AEL grant recipients must ensure that subrecipients submit closeouts to the AEL grant recipient in accordance with a local award closeout process in order to ensure that the AEL grant recipient provides all expenditure information to TWC by the financial closeout package due date.
+NLF: AEL grant recipients must ensure that subrecipients submit closeouts to the AEL grant recipient in accordance with a local award closeout process to ensure that the AEL grant recipient provides all expenditure information to TWC by the financial closeout package due date.

 Certifying the Financial Closeout Package

-NLF: AEL grant recipients must be aware that the CDER system financial closeout package consists of the following components:
+NLF: AEL grant recipients must include the following components in the CDER system financial closeout package:

 Property Inventory